EasyJet sales up as sun seekers flee soggy Britain

 The airline warned that the London Olympic games would present operational challenges to its London bases and had hit demand for leisure-related flights into the UK capital.

-“EasyJet has seen a fall in demand for flights touching London during the Olympic period, both from inbound business travellers and outbound leisure travellers, but forward bookings show a recovery once the games have concluded,” said McCall.
+“EasyJet has seen a fall in demand for flights touching London during the Olympic period, both from inbound business travelers and outbound leisure travelers, but forward bookings show a recovery once the games have concluded,” said McCall.